BharatheshJaishankar/Padha_Yantra_Engine/README.md

 cargo build --release
 ```

+## Small Size
+The Dictionary comes under 20mb with more than 1.5 Lakh words.

 ## Dictionary Files
 The files for the dictionary are used from Alar Dictionary.
 Which is an Open source Dictionary